 Fernando Orozco was born and raised in Chicago.
 He first gained interest in urban agriculture while volunteering in the Vocational Rehabilitation Institute Center's garden program.
 He later enrolled in the 2013 Windy City Harvest Apprenticeship program.
 During that time, he interned at chef Rick Bayless’s garden and the Big Delicious Planet Catering Company’s culinary garden.
 He later graduated and received a certificate in sustainable urban agriculture.
 He also received a certificate in environmental literacy from Roots of Success.
 Orozco went on to work at Uncommon Ground as an assistant farm director.
 As corporate campus crew leader, he maintains an 8,000-square-foot garden on the Kraft Corporate Campus garden and leads Windy City Harvest Corps participants in sustainable farming techniques while growing produce for the Women, Infant, and Children (WIC) farmers’ market program.

-Erin Matson Farm Operations Crew Leader, Windy City Harvest Corps
+Erin Matson Instructor, Windy City Harvest Apprenticeship

 Desiree Sanders Legends South Community Garden Coordinator, Windy City Harvest Apprenticeship